 On what and how long do head lice survive?

 They survive on human blood.
-Without human blood they don’t survive.
+Without human blood, they don’t survive.
 Even if they fall off the hair, they will find the hair and try to stick to it.
 However, they don’t survive for more than 2 days without blood.

 Head lice is not a disease but lead to discomfort

 Head lice are neither a disease nor cause any disease.
 Head lice can make you feel too itchy, embarrassed and uncomfortable.
-It creates a lot of discomfort and disturbs you a lot due to itchiness of scalp.
+It creates a lot of discomforts and disturbs you a lot due to itchiness of scalp.

 Head lice make the scalp itchy, dry and prone to wounds

-Head lice infests even the clean hair
+Head lice infest even the clean hair

 Having head lice doesn’t mean you are dirty.
 Neither your hygiene is compromised nor is your environment dirty.
 Head lice may develop even in the cleanest environment.
 Lice don’t care whether your hair is dirty or clean.
 So, don’t feel bad about yourself when you notice lice on your kid’s hair!